+What sentence should have come next?
 To figure this out, look to the transitions in each sentence.
-Recall that transitions are the words, phrases, or sentences that clarify connections between ideas.
+Transitions are the words, phrases, or sentences that clarify connections between ideas.

 Words such as "first" and "finally" indicate connection and movement.
 They are key transition terms.
 See how the following sentence starts with "first?"
 That indicates that this is the first supporting example: